predixdesignsystem/px-app-nav/README.md

 ## Overview

-Px-Theme is a Predix Experience ('Px') component
+Px-Theme is a Predix Experience ('Px') component.
+This is the starting point for theming Predix UI (Px) components.
+It is based loosely on the concepts outlined here: https://www.polymer-project.org/1.0/docs/devguide/styling.html#xscope-styling

 ## Getting Started